 If borrowing and thrifting don’t score the perfect bag, at least by this point you’ve got the data you need to make an informed purchase.
 With an understanding of your travel and packing style and the needs you have in a bag you can now order a new bag to test how it feels in your hand, try out how it feels on your body, to examine the quality, and to even test it packing and unpacking.

-TIP: Unless you are confident you’re ready to order the exact bag you want, always order several similar bags from multiple price points.
+TIP: Unless you are confident that you have found the exact bag you want, always order several similar backpacks or suitcases in multiple price points.
 This lets you compare and, perhaps, get a great bag for much less than you expected or budgeted to pay.

 Great bags don’t have to be expensive.
 This giant $20 backpack is frequently mentioned in One Bag Travel forums as a user favorite.

 Trialing a Backpack:

 TIP: The comfort of backpack style bags are particularly dependent upon proper fit to your body.
 Be sure to select a bag appropriate to your body size and type.
 Then, watch a few YouTube videos on how to adjust a backpack to fit and load your bag.
 To rally give it a test, hop on a treadmill to get a sense of how the pack will really feel as you venture through trails, airports, and destinations both urban and remote with your entire packing list on your back.

 My Favorite Bag

 I discovered my perfect bag for one bag travel via the instructions above.
-When I began talking about an upcoming trip to Croatia and Bosnia, a friend who highly recommended her bag suggested I take her bag on my upcoming trip.
+When I began talking about an upcoming trip to Croatia and Bosnia, a friend who highly recommended her bag suggested I take her bag with me.